John Congdon

 What a great bowling ball.
 Great job Roto-Grip.

-3 Responses to "Roto-Grip Rogue Cell Bowling Ball Review"
+3 replies on “Roto-Grip Rogue Cell Bowling Ball Review”

 I was able to get a pre-release Rogue Cell from my local pro shop.
 The pro shop drilled it using the dual-angle method (I don't know what the angles were).
 I found my PAP to be 4 1/2" right on the mid-line.
 The pin, cg, and mass bias all ended up in similar positions to your ball John.
 This is where I get confused.
 My ball ended up needing a weight hole.
 It was put in a spot almost straight right of my fingers (it might be above my pap on the val, but not sure, didn't ask), which I thought was odd, as I normally see them on the pap or below it.
 I assume the specs of our balls were different, as I just don't understand this whole weight-hole thing (my ball has a 2.5-3" pin and 2.68oz. of top weight).
 I understand why they are needed (USBC rules, no more than 1oz. of side weight), but I don't understand how two layouts can look so similar, yet be so different.
 Maybe this is topic that you guys can hit up on Talk Bowling sometime soon?
 From the basic; why they are needed, to the more complex; how it is determined that they are needed, and how the placement affects ball reaction.